laghoule/kratos/README.md

 ## Yet another deployment tools

 Kratos is simple, but with simplicity come less flexibility, so if you want a full fledge deploying tools, this is propably not for you.
-But, if you have build some simple container, maybe a nginx with your html5 website, this may be the perfect simple alternative to custom Kubernetes YAML, or the build of helm templates.
+But, if you have some simple container, maybe a nginx with your html5 website, this may be the perfect alternative to custom Kubernetes YAML, or the build of helm templates.

+### Use case

+I was having a little html5 demo container that I wanted to host on my Kubernetes cluster.
+To deploy on the cluster I have 2 options at hand (ok, I haven't search for others options beside these two):

+* Helm template packaging
+* Kubernetes yaml files

+These solutions are not difficult (if you are familiar with Kubernetes), but time consuming.

+So Kratos is born from this use case.

 ## Prerequisite